MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/deploy/prepare-users.md

 ---
 title: Prepare users to provision and use Windows Hello for Business
-description: Learn about the role of each component within Windows Hello for Business and how certain deployment decisions affect other aspects of your infrastructure. ms.date: 01/02/2024 ms.topic: overview
+description: Learn how to prepare users to enroll and to use Windows Hello for Business. ms.date: 01/02/2024 ms.topic: overview
 ---

 # Prepare users to provision and use Windows Hello for Business

+This article provides guidance on how to prepare users to enroll and to use Windows Hello for Business.
+It also provides guidance on how to communicate the benefits of Windows Hello for Business to users.

+## Multi-factor authentication

-Since provisioning of Windows Hello requires multi-factor authentication, ensure you have a solution in place for users to use MFA during the process.
-Depending on the hardware, users might be prompted to register their fingerprint or face.
+The provisioning of Windows Hello requires users to authenticate with multi-factor (MFA).
+Ensure that you have a solution in place for users to use MFA during the process.

 > [!TIP]
 > To facilitate user communication and to ensure a successful Windows Hello for Business deployment, you can find customizable material (email templates, posters, trainings, etc.) at [Microsoft Entra templates](https://aka.ms/adminmails).

+## Biometric gestures

+Depending on the hardware, users might be prompted to register their fingerprint or face.
+Explain to users that for convenience, they should register their biometric gesture during the provisioning process.
+The biometric gesture can be used to unlock the device and to authenticate to resources that require Windows Hello for Business.
+Biometric gestures are valid only on the enrolled device and are not stored outside the device.

+## User experience

 The next video shows the Windows Hello for Business enrollment experience after a user signs in with a password: